 First, when you visit a zoo, you expect to see exotic animals.
 However, while ZooAmerica does have a good selection of North American cats (bobcat, lynx, and mountain lion), as well as bears and wolves, there just aren’t any of the animals that you go to a zoo to see such as monkeys, elephants, or tigers.

 Secondly, the zoo is pretty small.
 While 200+ animals may sound like a lot, it only represents 75 different species, most of which are found in their reptile house, aviary, and prairie dog den.
-The zoo can easily been seen in an hour, even if you spend a bit of time looking at a few of the animals.
+The zoo can easily be seen in an hour, even if you spend a bit of time looking at a few of the animals.

-Lastly, the admission fee is way to high: $12.50 for anyone over nine years old.
+Lastly, the admission fee is way too high: $12.50 for anyone over nine years old.
 Given that the National Zoo in Washington DC is only about two hours away and doesn’t charge admission, it would make sense for families to head down there to see a much larger variety of animals.
 Other great options include the nearby Lake Tobias Wildlife Park or the Philadelphia Zoo.

 However, if you don’t want to drive out of Hershey, or if you already have a ticket or season pass to Hersheypark, then a visit to ZooAmerica can be a nice way to spend an hour of your day.